-Below, you’ll see the treatment hierarchy that has been designed and developed by Dr. Ritchie Shoemaker – arguably the world’s leading expert on mold illness and chronic inflammatory response syndrome.
-I’ll go through the first few steps in more detail below.
+It’s the Shoemaker protocol.
+It was designed and developed by Dr. Ritchie Shoemaker – arguably the world’s leading expert on mold illness and chronic inflammatory response syndrome.

 Step 1: Differential diagnosis

-This step is not listed in the above diagram.
-Though it is one of – if not the – most important step in treatment.
+This step is the most important step in treatment.
 Exposure to a water-damaged building combined with a symptom cluster that is unique to mold illness is the initial screening tool.
 Genetic tests will determine whether or not you have specific types of something called the HLA (human leukocyte antigen).
 23- 25% of the population has specific HLA genes known to trigger mold illness.
 (1)

 It is not uncommon to have mold illness combined with another illness.
 Before jumping on the diagnosis of CIRS/mold illness, be sure your practitioner has also done basic blood tests to rule in/out other conditions.